awsdocs/amazon-redshift-management-guide/doc_source/connecting-ssl-support.md

  If you want to connect to your cluster using SSL and the server certificate, first download the certificate to your client computer or Amazon EC2 instance\.
 Then configure the ODBC DSN\.

-1. Download the [Amazon Redshift certificate authority bundle](https://s3.amazonaws.com/redshift-downloads/redshift-ca-bundle.crt) to your client computer at the `lib` folder in your driver installation directory, and save the file as `root.crt`\.
+1. Download the Amazon Redshift certificate authority bundle to your client computer at the `lib` folder in your driver installation directory, and save the file as `root.crt`\.
+For download information, see [Connect using SSL](#connect-using-ssl)\.

 1. Open **ODBC Data Source Administrator**, and add or edit the system DSN entry for your ODBC connection\.
 For **SSL Mode**, select `verify-full` unless you use a DNS alias\.
 If you use a DNS alias, select `verify-ca`\.
 Then choose **Save**\.